Laragear/Refine/README.md

 }
 ```

+> [!NOTE]
+>
+> Validation rules will run verbatim over the Request Query, not the request input.

 ## Applying a Refiner

 In your Builder instance, simply call `refineBy()` with the name of the Refiner class (or its alias if you registered it on the application container) to apply to the query.